rabigorkhali/webpoint-assignment/README.md

 ## After Successful Setup

 ### Access the Project
-Visit [http://localhost:9002/login](http://localhost:9002/login) in your browser.
+Visit [http://localhost:9002/login](http://localhost:9002/login) in your browser.Replace your port as mentioned in 'docker-compose.yml'.

 - Default User Email: rabigorkhali@gmail.com
 - Default Password: rabi@123

 ### Access PHPMyAdmin
 To access PHPMyAdmin, go to [http://localhost:9001/](http://localhost:9001/) in your browser.
+Replace your port as mentioned in 'docker-compose.yml'

 - Default Server: mysql_db
 - Default Username: root